 • Having a fixed interest rate and steady payment amount can be helpful when using a personal loan to cover a big purchase.
 A personal loan is installment debt with a payment end date, in contrast to the revolving debt of a credit card.

 • A personal loan is still debt and increases a person’s overall debt load, so it can be a good idea to have a sense of how you’ll repay it.
-Making late payments or failing to repay the loan will negatively affect your credit score.
+Making late payments or failing to repay the loan can negatively affect your credit score.

 SoFi Personal Loan Interest Rate Range

-Our personal loan rates are fixed and competitive in comparison to other lenders.
+SoFi personal loan rates are fixed, and competitive in comparison to other lenders.
 Specific interest rates are dependent on several factors, including an applicant’s credit history, credit score, income, and loan amount, among others.

 A personal loan rate calculator can be a helpful tool to estimate your personal loan rate and will not affect your credit score.
 Your offered rate may vary slightly when you officially apply for a loan, but an estimate can give you a good benchmark for comparison.

-Personal loan interest rates vary depending on an applicant’s financial circumstances, but can also vary by lender so it can make sense to shop around for rates.
+Personal loan interest rates vary depending on an applicant’s financial circumstances but can also vary by lender, so it can make sense to shop around for rates.
 If your credit profile is not as strong as it could be, you may want to work on improving your credit before applying for a personal loan.
 This can help increase your chances of loan approval, as well as your odds of getting approved for a loan with a favorable interest rate.

-Checking prequalification for a SoFi Personal Loan is an easy, online process that takes just one minute, and won’t affect your credit score.
+Checking your rate for a SoFi Personal Loan is an easy, online process that takes just one minute, and won’t affect your credit score.
 With no fees required and terms to fit a variety of budgets, an unsecured personal loan from SoFi may be a financial tool that will work for your unique needs.